Backup and Recovery#

 When restoring database contents, it may happen that MySQL/MariaDB aborts the process and shows an error message, as for example: errno: 150 "Foreign key constraint is incorrectly formed"

 This is caused by the fact that data and structures are restored one after another (meaning table after table).
 In the meantime, old data exists additionally beside new (restored) data.
 The database model of i-doit contains many links of tables between each other for which Foreign Key Constraints are used.
-This reference of, for example, a dataset A in table 1 to a dataset B in table 2, underlies specific automatisms when A or B is updated or even deleted.
+This reference of, for example, a dataset A in table 1 to a dataset B in table 2, underlies specific automatism when A or B is updated or even deleted.
 The order is important to determine when A is restored and when B is restored.
 Old and new references can however use the same indexes even if they express different references.
 This may lead to the errors mentioned above.

 Deleting the databases explicitly before restoring is a suitable workaround for this: